 The area on the Greek Peloponnesus, known as Olympia, has been inhabited since prehistoric times.
 Around the 10th century BC, Olympia became the center for the worship of Zeus.
 The Greeks built Altis here – the sanctuary to the gods.
 The site was home to over 70 temples, treasuries, altars, and statues.

 In 776 BC, the Greeks held the first Olympic Games at this site to honor Zeus.
 The Games were held every four years until 393 AD when the Christian Emperor Theodosius I implemented a ban.

 The “modern” Olympic Games began in 1896.
 Every four years, a few months before the start of the games, Greeks hold a ceremony on this ancient site.
 The lighting of the Olympic Flame occurs in front of the Temple of Hera, and the torch relay begins!

 Preservation of these ancient temples and statues is an ongoing project.
 But the geographical area is subject to floods and fires, and conservation is not perfect.
-This is why Olympia is a place you should visit before it disappears
+This is why Olympia is on the list of places to visit before they disappear.

 The Dead Sea, Israel

 Sitting on the border of Israel and Jordan is the Dead Sea.
 In actuality, the Dead Sea is a landlocked salt lake whose main tributary is the Jordan River.
 Sitting at 434 meters below sea level, this “sea” is the lowest body of water on the planet.